apache/mynewt-site/docs/os/modules/sysinitconfig/sysconfig_error.md

 * Ambiguity Violation - Two packages of the same priority override a setting with different values.
 And no higher priority package overrides the setting.
-* Lateral Violation - A Lib package overrides a setting that another Lib package defines.
-* Priority Violation - A package overrides a setting defined by a package with higher or equal priority (TODO: Add error message examples)
+* Priority Violation - A package overrides a setting defined by a package with higher or equal priority (TODO: Change error message to indicate a more general priority violation instead of only lateral overrides)

 ####Example: Ambiguity Violation Error Message